Pangong Tso: Tourism

+Pangong Tso is part of the Bharat Ranbhoomi Darshan initiative of the Indian Military which will boost border tourism, patriotism, local infrastructure and economy while reversing civilian outward migration from these remote locations, it entails 77 battleground war memorials in border area including the Longewala War Memorial, Sadhewala War Memorial, Siachen base camp, Kargil, Galwan, Rezang La, Doklam, Bum La, Cho La, Kibithu, etc.

 On the Indian side, an Inner Line Permit is required to visit the lake, as it lies on the Sino-Indian Line of Actual Control.
 For security reasons, India does not permit boating.
 Groups are permitted, accompanied by an accredited guide.

-China National Highway 219 passes by the eastern end of Pangong Tso.
-The lake can be accessed by driving 12 km from Rutog or 130 km from Shiquanhe.
-Tourists can rent a boat on the lake, but landing on islands is not allowed, to protecting the avian breeding grounds.
-There are several restaurants along the shore.
+A surge in Indian tourists has presented environmental challenges due to inadequate infrastructure to accommodate and manage the growing number of visitors.

 Flora and fauna

 The eastern part of the lake is fresh, with the content of total dissolved solids at 0.68 g/L, while the western part of the lake is saline, with the salinity at 11.02 g/L. The brackish water of the lake has very low micro-vegetation.
 Guides report that there are no fish or other aquatic life on the Indian side of the lake, except for some small crustaceans.
 On the other hand, visitors see numerous ducks and gulls over and on the lake surface.
 There are some species of scrub and perennial herbs that grow in the marshes around the lake.

 The lake acts as an important breeding ground for a variety of birds including a number of migratory birds.
 During summer, the bar-headed geese and Brahmini ducks are commonly seen here.
 The region around the lake supports a number of species of wildlife including the kiang and the marmot.
 The lake hosts large quantities of fish, especially Schizopygopsis stoliczkai and Racoma labiata.
 Freshwater snails of the genus Radix also live in the lake.

 Formerly, Pangong Tso had an outlet to the Shyok River, a tributary of the Indus River, but it was closed off by natural damming.
 Two streams feed the lake from the Indian side, forming marshes and wetlands at the edges.
 Strand lines above current lake level reveal a 5 m thick layer of mud and laminated sand, suggesting the lake has shrunken recently on the geological scale.
 On the Indian side, no fish have been observed, however in the stream coming from the south-eastern side (Cheshul nalla), three fish species (Schizopygopsis stoliczkae, Tibetan stone loach and Triplophysa gracilis) have been reported (Bhat et al., 2011).
 The low biodiversity has been reported as being due to high salinity and harsh environmental conditions (Bhat et al., 2011).

 Bird Islet is a popular location for bird-watching for tourists in Ngari.